aaronholla/wyncode-notes/Wk2 - Intro to JS.md

 ```

 ## MANIPULATE THE DOM WITH JS

+`document.querySelector` - get first element with tag
+`document.querySelectorAll` - get all with tag

 1) Use HTML and CSS to represent the initial state of the page

 > Apply just enough styling to get the initial state where we want.